TRX Inverted Row

 Follow these step-by-step instructions to perform TRX Inverted Row with proper form and technique.

-Slowly lower back to the starting position, maintaining control and tension in your muscles.
+Slowly lower yourself back to the starting position by extending your arms with control.

 Secondary Muscles